Phạm Thận Duật: Death and tombstone

 Legend has it that his body, dressed in white clothing, was put in a bag, and dropped into the ocean.
 Only after a few years did his relatives and fellow villagers learn of his death; they erected a token tomb in his village to commemorate his life.
 The tombstone was inscribed by Vũ Kế Xuân telling of his deeds and achievements, but it was buried face down in order to be concealed from the French colonial authorities.

 For many years afterwards, because he had signed the Treaty of Huế, Phạm Thận Duật was seen as a French collaborator and a traitor to the Vietnamese.
 However, in 1975, the tombstone was unearthed and his role as a leader of the resistance was rediscovered.
 His tombstone was re-erected, celebrating his life and work as a patriotic scholar and staunchly anti-colonialist official in emperor Tự Đức's court.

 Legacy

-Three streets in Vietnam are now named after Phạm Thận Duật – one in Hanoi; one in District 2, Ho Chi Minh City; and one in downtown Ninh Bình city.
+Many streets in Vietnam are now named in honor of Phạm Thận Duật, including one in Hanoi, another one in District 2, Ho Chi Minh City, and one in downtown Ninh Bình city.

 In addition, the Phạm Thận Duật Award is a prestigious prize awarded annually to the most excellent new doctoral theses in History Studies in Vietnam.
-Since 2000, the fund has given 92 prizes in total.
+From 2000 to 2024, the fund has given 125 prizes in total.